DannyLawn/globotech/README.md

-Language - ENG :statue_of_liberty:
+ENG :statue_of_liberty:
 # Globotech - my web studio project [[go to the website]](https://dannylawn.github.io/Globotech/index.html "Go to the website")

 ## Description
 An adaptive service where you can order the development of websites and applications.
 Optimization of viewing on screens from 320px to ∞.
-Created without layouts, the logo and name are reserved.
+Created by DannyLawn, the logo and name are reserved.

 ### Technologies used
 * BEM file structure (Nested)